Computational-Biology-TUe/Julia-sysbio-workshop/README.md

 ![Julia Tests](https://github.com/Computational-Biology-TUe/Julia-sysbio-workshop/actions/workflows/test.yml/badge.svg)

-This is the official repository for the Julia for Systems Biology workshop on September 11th 2023.
+This is the repository for the Julia for Systems Biology workshop on September 11th 2023.

 ## About the Workshop
 The workshop offers an introduction on how the Julia programming language can be used in Systems Biology and provides instructions on how to implement both machine learning and bottom up models in Julia.